cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/index.rst

 .. _etl-third-party: plugins/third-party.html

 - |etl-third-party|_ Explains how to use a third-party JAR (such as a JDBC driver) as a plugin.

-The **lifecycle of ETL Applications** is managed using CDAP's :ref:`Lifecycle HTTP RESTful API <http-restful-api-lifecycle>`.

-.. _cdap-apps-intro-hydrator:

-ETL is **Extract**, **Transform** and **Load** of data, a common first-step in any data application.
-CDAP endeavors to make performing ETL possible out-of-box without writing code; instead, you just configure CDAP appropriately and operate it.

 .. rubric:: Cask Hydrator